hsp-iit/GRASPA-benchmark/data/README.md

 **Note** If the end-effector of the test robot  has a reference frame with a different orientation w.r.t the one shown in the previous pictures, the user is supposed to transform the desired poses so to make all the poses have the approaching direction of the end-effector parallel to the x-axes of the poses defined within GRASPA.
-These ways the poses tested during the reachability tests are coeherent with the movements executed by the test robot.
+These ways the poses tested during the reachability tests are consistent with the movements executed by the test robot.

 ### 6D poses for the camera calibration tests
 The poses to be reached within the camera calibration test are collected [in this file](https://github.com/robotology/GRASPA-benchmark/blob/master/data/scenes/camera_calibration/camera_calibration_poses.xml).
-The sets of poses to test the robot reachability is only one:
+The sets of poses to test the calibration of the vision system is only one:
  <p align="center">
    <img title="Set of poses no. 1" src="https://github.com/robotology/GRASPA-benchmark/blob/master/media/reachability2.png" width=300>
 </p>